 The WDT overflow under normal operation will initialize "chip reset" and set the status bit TO.
-Whereas in the HALT mode, the overflow will initialize a "warm reset" only the program counter and stack pointer are reset to zero.
-To clear the contents of WDT, three methods are adopted; external reset (a low level to $\overline{\text{RES}}$ ), software instructions, or a HALT instruction.
+Whereas in the HALT mode, the overflow will initialize a "warm reset" only the PC and SP are reset to zero.
+To clear the contents of WDT, three methods are adopted; external reset (a low level to RES), software instructions, or a HALT instruction.
 The software instructions include CLR WDT and the other set CLR WDT1 and CLR WDT2.
 Of these two types of instruction, only one can be active depending on the option - "CLR WDT times selection option".
-If the "CLR WDT" is selected (i.e.
+If the "CLR WDT" is selected (i.e. CLRWDT times equal one), any execution of the CLR WDT instruction will clear the WDT.
+In case "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT; otherwise, the WDT may reset the chip because of time-out.